wolfgangj/bone-lisp/README.md

 * Dynamically resize call stack and various other things.
 * If you want to add a fancy feature, try doing a reader macro for string interpolation (and here documents with string interpolation.)
-* Building a testing framework would be very useful.

 ## License